tuckyeah/node-http-client/README.md

 ## Demo: Make a Request

-Start the echo server with `node lib/server.js`.
+Start an echo server with `node lib/http-server.js`.

-Make a reqeust by running `node lib/request.js`.
+Make a request by running `node lib/http-client-request.js`.

-## Read-Along: A Simple request
+## Annotate Along: A Simple request

-Let's read the main part of the request script, the part that uses `http.request`.
+Let's examine and run the request script, `lib/http-client-request.js`.

 ## Lab: Compare HTTP Client with `curl` and AJAX

-Examine the code in [`lib/request.js`](lib/request.js).
+Examine the code in [lib/http-client-request.js](lib/http-client-request.js).
 How is it similar to `curl` and AJAX?
 How does it differ?
+Make a list.

-Annotate the code in [`lib/request-promises.js`](lib/request-promises.js).
+Annotate the code in [lib/request-promises.js](lib/request-promises.js).

+## Annotate Along: Sign up then in

+Let's examine and run `lib/sign-up-and-in.js`.

+We'll use [library-api](https://github.com/ga-wdi-boston/library-api) top handle requests.

+## Lab: Compare with using promises

+List the similarities and differences between `lib/sign-up-and-in.js` and `lib/sign-up-and-in-promises.js`

+Which has clearer flow control?

 ## Additional Resources